 Conceding the fact that there is no code or set of rules governing the use of common names as there is for scientific names, “tuliptree” is undoubtedly the best option of the three most common names applied to Liriodendron tulipifera (the real name of the species).

 The reason is simple: This tree is not a poplar, nor is it particularly closely related to them.
-The names ending in poplar were bequeathed upon them by loggers, who did so based on some of the superficial similarities of actual poplars (Populus spp.) and tuliptrees.
+The names ending in poplar were bequeathed upon them by loggers, who did so based on some of the superficial similarities between actual poplars (Populus spp.) and tuliptrees.

 The Tuliptree: Identification Tips & Tricks